cbyoussef/cbyoussef.github.io/_teaching/2015-spring-teaching-2.md

 date: 2022-01-01
 location: "Santa Barbara, CA, USA"
 ---
 During my graduate studies, I was a teaching assistant for a total of 13 undergraduate courses and a teaching associate for 2 undergraduate courses.
-I also occupied the position of teaching/administrative assistant for the department chair.
+I also occupied the position of teaching/administrative assistant for the Linguistics department Chair.

 Instructor of record
 ======